iambumblehead/guix-xps13-9343/README.md

 dhclient -v wlan0
 ```

-Format "root" and "swap" with labels, then mount them.
-The root label allows guix configuration to mount by label rather than random UUID. (should investigated if this can be done with swap)
+Format and label "root" and "swap".
+Mount them.
+The config will mount root using the label, rather than UUID. (todo: investigate if this can be done with swap)
 ```console
 mkfs.ext4 -L my-root /dev/sda3
 mount LABEL=my-root /mnt